Personal union

-A personal union is the combination of two or more states that have the same monarch while their boundaries, laws, and interests remain distinct.
-A real union, by contrast, would involve the constituent states being to some extent interlinked, such as by sharing some limited governmental institutions.
-Unlike the personal union, in a federation and a unitary state, a central (federal) government spanning all member states exists, with the degree of self-governance distinguishing the two.
+A personal union is a combination of two or more monarchical states that have the same monarch while their boundaries, laws, and interests remain distinct.
+A real union, by contrast, involves the constituent states being to some extent interlinked, such as by sharing some limited governmental institutions.
+It differs from a federation in that each constituent state has an independent government, whereas a federal state is united by a central government.
 The ruler in a personal union does not need to be a hereditary monarch.

 The term was coined by German jurist Johann Stephan Pütter, introducing it into Elementa iuris publici germanici (Elements of German Public Law) of 1760.

 Personal unions can arise for several reasons, such as: